ubccpsc/310/project/Deliverable4.md

+(Note: This page is under editing, and will be until this note is removed - details may change)

 # Deliverable 4: insightUBC UI

 [Deliverable 1](Deliverable1.md) built a query engine to answer queries about UBC course sections.
 [Deliverable 2](Deliverable2.md) extended the query engine to aggregate answers about actual courses.
 [Deliverable 3](Deliverable3.md) extended the query engine to support details about course spaces on campus.
 Ultimately you have built a robust backend for quickly and flexibly querying a diverse dataset.
 This is a great foundation, but is not especially useable.